deavmi/homepage/content/blog/looking_towards_2025.md

 it tries to rear its head but I am getting better at controlling it.

 How did I stary controlling it?
 I don't have some cookie cutter _buy me a book_ answer to this actually.
-What I realised was that I was _scared of the endevour_ at hand.
+What I realised was that I was _scared of the endeavour_ at hand.
 So, for the example of my compiler project: "I was scared that I wouldn't be able to take on such a huge task of writing a compiler from scratch entirely".
 So in my case it was being scared of an academic hurdle of sorts.
 However, I had experience in writing a basic one already from my second year of computer science - so what gives?
 I clearly could have laid the basic foundation for the compiler and worried about the next challenges as they rolled in.
-No, I was worried about even writing thr first few lines of the code structure I _already knew_ - **the basics!**
+No, I was worried about even writing the first few lines of the code structure I _already knew_ - **the basics!**

 The reason?
 Well, I was scared that I wouldn't be good enough.
 I was worried that I wouldn't be able to claim any of it for myself because I would probably require having to reach out